mickfuzz/phd4/_posts/thesis_chapters/2023-2-3-Methodology.md

 ## Outline

-- Theoretical framework
+- Theoretical frameworks
-  - social turn,
+  - Social turn,
-      - overview of AT(Soviet) and socio cultural (US), and merged into CHAT
+    - Overview of AT(Soviet) and socio cultural (US), and merged into CHAT
-  - CHAT,
+    - CHAT
+    - Use of 3 planes of foci from Rogoff
   - Design based intervention / research
+    - Importance of participant agency
-  - Conceptions of Agency (revisited) & implications for design / analysis from DBR and CHAT
+  - Conceptions of Agency & implications for design / analysis from DBR and CHAT
+  - DBR, AT & Agency in a digital learning context ()
       - Methods
   - Discussion about scope of analysis -
    - Justification of GDP as a key unit of analysis
     - implications for granularity of research data (via video capture etc)
     - other questions to inform context and community (via interview data)
+- DBR, design process
+  - Mostly signpost to the next chapters
 - Data gathering
-      -
+    - 360
 - Data analysis
-    - Broad description
+    - Broad description based
-    - Gesture analysis
+    - Gesture analysis in more granular examples

 ## Recoding data - gdps and for agency

 ### Coding use of GDP.

-- GDPs and their interaction with play-testing to build a community
-- GDPs and personal expression (cultural)
-- Use of Help and Documentation related to GDP
-- Use of design patterns as a form of / to facilitate apprenticeship

-- GDPs for Goal Setting and Prioritisation
-- GDPs and division of Labour
-- GDPs motivation and sustaining engagement
-GDPs to support Flexible (Iterative) Design Practices
-- GDPs propagation through peer activity
-- Interaction of GDPs and designing for others as a method -
-- GDP to receive feedback on playability

-- Mutual approaches to knowledge building
-- Game Design Patterns as a way to give language to participants when sharing back to Community (or not)
-- GDP as a way to explore Computational Thinking Concepts
+See gdp chapter index for latest

 ### Coding based on chapter 4